|

 Ladders and steps

 Before using any ladder or step ladder, carefully check over it for damage.
 Wooden ladders might be cracked or otherwise damaged or show signs of rotting or woodworm.
 Aluminium ladders might be badly warped or heavily tarnished.
-It is important that repairs must not be done on ladders, instead they should be discarded and a new one bought.
+It is important that repairs or modifications must not be carried out on ladders, instead they should be discarded and a new one bought.

 Ladders must be secured so that they do not slip.
 It might be possible to tie the top of the ladder or someone can hold the base.
 Brackets and other stabilising hardware are available which usually fix to the base of the ladder and these are highly recommended.
 Make sure that the angle of the ladder is correct: If the ladder is four metres high, the base should be out from the wall by one metre.